-ARLINGTON, Va. – Due to the increase in drunk-driving-related fatalities around the holidays each year, law enforcement agencies across America will be actively searching for and arresting drunk drivers from December 18, 2015 to January 3, 2016.
-In December 2013 alone, there were 733 people killed in crashes involving at least one driver or motorcycle operator with a blood alcohol concentration (BAC) of .08 or higher.
-Twenty-three of those deaths occurred on Christmas Day.
+ARLINGTON, Va. – Due to the increase in drunk-driving-related fatalities around the holidays each year, law enforcement agencies across America will be actively searching for and arresting drunk drivers from December 18, 2016 to January 3, 2017.
+During the 2015 Christmas holiday period (6 p.m.
+December 24th – 5:59 a.m.
+December 28th), the nation lost 34 lives per day in drunk driving crashes—a total of 120 deaths over 3.5 days.

-If you plan on drinking at the holiday party or at a restaurant, hand the keys over to someone else – a sober friend, a taxi or public transportation.
+If you plan on drinking this holiday season, hand the keys over to someone else – a sober friend, a taxi, a ride share driver or public transportation.
+Washington Regional Alcohol Program’s 2016 Holiday SoberRide program is offering free taxi rides home from 10:00 pm to 6:00 am nightly from Friday, December 16 through Sunday, January 1, 2017.
+To receive a free cab ride home (up to a $30.00 fare), call 800-200-8294 (TAXI).
 Or, try NHTSA’s SaferRide mobile app, which allows users to call a taxi or a friend by identifying their location so they can be picked up.
 The app is available at http://ow.ly/RWs3S for Android and http://ow.ly/RWs8h for iPhone users.

 As part of the national Drive Sober or Get Pulled Over enforcement campaign period, police will be increasing the number of patrols, setting up roadblocks and using local media to reach out to all drivers.
 If you’re drinking and driving, Arlington County Police Department will stop you.